The Lion. The Lion Bar.

 Growing up, I realised that it symbolised something.
 Something big that our father wanted us to notice whilst growing up.
 Though my father is a man of few words, he has the biggest, most softest heart and hug that any daughter would just melt over.
-His actions speaks so many volumes than anything I know too.
+His actions speaks many volumes..x

 So a man of few words, he would remind us now and then why he gave us that particular chocolate bar.